NateWritesCode/bbfun/README.md

 - [Out of the Park Baseball](https://www.ootpdevelopments.com/out-of-the-park-baseball-home/) for player ratings
 - [PitchFx](https://baseballsavant.mlb.com/statcast_search) for pitch data

+## Conventions

+The utils package hosts the constants, entities, functions, and types that are shared across the project.

+The file names are prefixed with an abbreviation of the type of file for easier searchability within VSCode. c = constants e = entities f = functions t = types

 ## Current Bun limitations

 - Haven't been able to find a Node.js machine learning library that works in Bun.
 I'm currently using TensorFlowJS, but it's not ideal.
 Training is slow and need to save/access the models via upload and download the models to/from the server.